RdeWilde/paycoin-testnet-box/README.md

 ## Generating blocks

-Normally on the live, real, bitcoin network, blocks are generated, on average, every 10 minutes.
-Since this testnet-in-box uses Bitcoin Core's (bitcoind) regtest mode, we are able to generate a block on a private network instantly using a simple command.
+Normally on the live, real, paycoin network, blocks are generated, on average, every 10 minutes.
+Since this testnet-in-box uses Paycoin Core's (paycoind) regtest mode, we are able to generate a block on a private network instantly using a simple command.